 Hawaii is the magical place created by volcanic eruptions and shaped by gods and goddesses.

-Although the youngest, the island of Hawaii is the largest of all the Hawaiian islands giving it the nickname, the big island.
+Although the youngest, the island of Hawaii is the largest of all the Hawaiian Islands which is how it earned its nickname, the Big Island.

 The mana (spiritual essence) is strong here.
 You can feel and see the island’s aliveness at every turn.
 The Hawaiians don’t just see land as something that can be bought or sold, they see it as life.

-When driving across the island on hwy 2000 there are so many changes in landscape that you feel like you are driving cross country.
+When driving across the island on highway 2000 there are so many changes in landscape that you feel like you are driving cross country.

 One minute you are amongst lush rainforests and the next minute all you see are scattered, tiny, neon green leaves sprouting up through black volcanic lava rock.
 Amongst the craters and dry desolate empty land you can sometimes feel like you are on another planet.
 Oh, and there are goats everywhere.

 Conscious Café offers fare for both vegans and meat eaters alike.
 Bowls, tacos, burgers and salads all made of organic produce, grass-fed beef and local line-caught fish.
-They also have an extensive booch bar offering a wide selection of Big Island Booch kombuchas and a tiny gift shop area.
+They also have an extensive kombucha bar, offering a wide selection of Big Island kombuchas, and a tiny gift shop area.

 Hilo Shark’s Coffee is a great place to stop for coffee, an acai bowl or a sandwich.
 They have a large covered outdoor patio if you are eating “in” and is a good place to grab some souvenirs.

 The Moon and the Turtle, although closed during my trip, is said to be one of the best restaurants on the island from locals and visitors alike.
 An always changing menu of locally sourced food and cocktails with a bumping happy hour and great service.
 Reservations recommended.